Becoming a councillor

 Employment

-Most employers are prepared, within reason, to grant some time off for Council work.
+Most employers are prepared, within reason, to grant some time off for council work.
 You should discuss this with your employer before making the commitment.